inasafe/inasafe/docs/reporting-standards.md

 - Jalan terdampak
 - Penutup lahan terdampak

-## Map legend (draft)
+## Map legend

 ### Description

-The map legend appears at the bottom of each map product and identifies and describes the impact layer.
+The map legend appears on each map product and identifies and  describes the impact layer.
 Every map should have a legend.
 Every legend  should have a title.
 Using the below table as a reference, the legend titles  should use the following syntax:

   <**exposure measure**> <**exposure**>